Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 > **Note** <br> <br>
 If your participant tracking database is separate from your data collection tools, all information will need to be entered by your team using one of the ways mentioned in Section \@ref(track-enter).
 However, if your participant tracking tool is also your data collection/data capture tool (such as those who collect data using REDCap), fields such as data collection status (e.g., survey completed) may not need to be manually entered.
 Rather they may be automated to populate as "complete" once a participant submits their responses in the data collection tool.

-## Creating unique identifiers {#ids}
+## Creating unique identifiers {#track-ids}

 Participant unique identifiers are numeric or alphanumeric values and typically range from 2-10 digits.
 Assigning these identifiers is an important part of protecting the privacy of human participants.
 When publicly sharing your study data, all personally identifying information will be removed and these identifiers are what will allow you to uniquely identify and link participants in your data.

 While there are several ways participant identifiers can be assigned (e.g., created by participants themselves, assigned by your data collection software), most commonly, the research team assigns these identifiers to participants.
 As participants are recruited and added to your participant database, you will assign them a unique participant ID.
 If confidentiality was promised to schools or districts, you will also want to assign identifiers to sites as well.

-It can be very helpful to develop an ID schema during your planning phase, and document that schema in an SOP (see Chapter \@ref(document)).
+It can be very helpful to develop an ID schema during your planning phase, and document that schema in an SOP (see Section \@ref(document-sop)).
 In developing that schema, there are several best practices to consider.

 1. Participants must keep this same identifier for the entire project.
     - This even applies in circumstances where a participant has the opportunity to be re-recruited into your study (as seen in Figure \@ref(fig:fig9-10)).
 The participant still keeps the same ID throughout the study.
 You can use other variables to identify the unique instances of that participant (e.g., cohort associated with that participant)